- Role-based, attribute-based, & just-in-time access to infrastructure

 What is Passwordless Authentication?

-Passwordless authentication is a verification method in which a user gains access to a network, application, or other system without a knowledge-based factor such as a password, security question, or PIN.
+Passwordless authentication is a verification method in which a user gains access to a network, application, or system without a knowledge-based factor such as a password, security question, or PIN.
 Rather than using a set of information for authentication, the user would provide something they possess, such as biometric evidence or a piece of hardware.

-Passwordless authentication provides organizations and IT management teams an alternative solution for identity verification because of the security and user-friendliness of its process.
+Passwordless authentication provides organizations and IT management teams with an alternative solution for identity verification because of the security and user-friendliness of its process.
 It’s generally used with other authentication processes such as MFA or single sign-on (SSO) and is becoming an increasingly popular substitute to the traditional username and password methods.